E61: The secret behind the chrome cylinder head - Deep Dive

 Which coffee grinder suits an E61 machine?A good espresso grinder is crucial for any portafilter machine.
 For E61 machines, we recommend at least a solid single-dose grinder.
 Depending on your budget, the Varia VS4, the Option-O Lagom, or a Weber Workshops grinder are ideal partners.

-What is better – E61 or saturated brew group?Neither – it depends on your priorities.
+What's better – E61 or saturated brew group?Neither nor – it depends on your priorities.
 The E61 delivers a softer, rounder espresso with more body and is more forgiving of errors.
-The saturated brew group offers higher temperature precision, faster heating time, and clearer aroma separation.
-It's best to visit our showrooms and compare both directly in the cup.
+The saturated brew group offers higher temperature precision, faster heating time, and clearer flavor separation.
+The best option is to visit our showrooms and compare both directly in the cup.

 Roastery Tip

 The E61 is perfect for medium to darker roasts.
 Its gentle pressure build-up emphasizes body, sweetness, and chocolate – precisely the strengths of our Cozy Chocolate and Nutty Delight.
-For nutty depth, Very Nutty is particularly impressive on an E61.
-If you also want to try lighter, fruity roasts: the E61 can do it, but a machine with a saturated brew group will bring out the fine fruit notes even more clearly.
+For nutty depth, Very Nutty on an E61 is particularly impressive.
+If you also want to try light, fruity roasts: the E61 can do it, but a machine with a saturated brew group will bring out the delicate fruit notes even more clearly.